 The Transfiguration of Jesus

 For example, James was there during the Transfiguration of Jesus, where Jesus took the three apostles up into the mountain and was transfigured before them.
-In this incredible and overwhelming experience, Jesus’ “clothes became dazzling white,” he conferred with the prophets Elijah and Moses, and James and the other apostles heard God’s voice tell them that “This is my Son, whom I love.
+In this incredible and overwhelming experience, Jesus’ clothes became dazzling white, he conferred with the prophets Elijah and Moses, and James and the other apostles heard God’s voice tell them that “This is my Son, whom I love.
 Listen to him!”
 (Mark 9: 2-7).
-Though the extent of Christ’s transfiguration isn’t perfectly clear, James and the other apostles were reminded of Christ’s divine nature and true glory, witnessing that Jesus was the Son of God and that he lowered himself to be among us and become like us.
+Though the extent of Jesus' transfiguration isn’t perfectly clear, James and the other apostles were reminded of Jesus' divine nature and true glory.

-Christ asked James (along with Peter and John) to accompany him to the Garden of Gethsemane, too.
-There, he suffered for the sins of the world—atoning for all of God’s children.
+Jesus asked James (along with Peter and John) to accompany him to the Garden of Gethsemane, too.
+As depicted in the Bible, Jesus suffered in the Garden of Gethsemane.
 He specifically asked Peter, James, and John to “stay here and keep watch with me,” meaning he asked them to stay awake (Matthew 26:38).
 This is another indication that Jesus relied on and confided in these three specifically.

 Raising Jairus’ Daughter

 James was also there with Peter and John when Jesus performed the miracle of raising Jairus’ daughter, whom everyone thought was dead.
 Jairus, a local synagogue leader, approached Jesus and told him: “My little daughter is dying.
 Please come and put your hands on her so that she will be healed and live” (Mark 4:23).
 Jesus went with him, and by the time they arrived, everyone was mourning because they were convinced the little girl was dead.
 Jesus told them that she was only sleeping, which everyone laughed at.
 Then, Jesus specifically took Peter, James, and John with him to witness him miraculously heal the girl.